vuongducphuong/documentation/content/applications/websites/website/configuration/unsplash.rst

 ===============================

 .. tip::
-   **As an Odoo Online user**, you are ready to use Unsplash.
-You won't need to follow this guide to set up Unsplash information since you will use our own Odoo Unsplash key in a transparent way.
+   **As an Leansoft Online user**, you are ready to use Unsplash.
+You won't need to follow this guide to set up Unsplash information since you will use our own Leansoft Unsplash key in a transparent way.

 Generate an Unsplash access key for non-Odoo Online users
 ---------------------------------------------------------